jarecoo/practice/notes.md

 - Study, internalize, act, meditate.
 - “‘We like to say that we don’t get to choose our parents, that they were given by chance — yet we can truly choose whose children we’d like to be” -Seneca, On the Brevity of Life, 15.3a’ Maybe your parents were poor role models, or you lacked a great mentor.
 Yet if we choose to, we can easily access the wisdom of those who came before us — those whom we aspire to be like.
 TDS, 173
 - “‘How laughable it is to say, ‘Tell me what to do!’
 What advice could i possibly give?
 No, a far better request is, ‘Train my mind to adapt to any circumstance’…In this way, if circumstances take you off script…you won’t be desperate for a new prompting’ -Epictetus, Discourses, 2.2.20b-1;24b-25a Instead of looking for instruction, cultivate skills like creativity, independence, self-confidence, ingenuity, and the ability to problem solve” The Daily Stoic, p.178
+- “‘This is what you should teach me, how to be like Odysseus…how, even after suffering shipwreck, I might keep sailing on course go those honorable ends.’ - Seneca, Moral Letters, 88.7b We’re not trying to ace tests or impress teachers.
+We are reading and studying to live, to be good human beings — always and forever” TDS p.204
+- “‘For I believe a good king is from the outset and by necessity a philosopher, and the philosopher is from the outset a kingly person’ -Musonius Rufus, Lectures, 8.33.32-34 The study of philosophy cultivates our reason and ethics so that we can do our job well.”
+TDS p.206

 ### Be Judicious with Technology
 - Technology takes you away from being present in the moment.
 Every moment you spend needlessly perusing your phone while your life happens around you, is a moment you miss, you don’t get to be part of, and one you don’t get back.
 I went through the car wash with 3-yr-old Nate.
 I have a vague memory of him bouncing excitedly back and forth in the car watching the scrubber and water go back and forth, but I was dialed into something unimportant on my phone, wasting time, and I missed that moment.
 I missed taking in his laughs, and laughing and engaging with him about something he was way into.
 And that’s the real problem, when you don’t engage with the people around you on stuff they see as important, you miss connecting with them and being there with them.
 You miss building memories.
 You’re not emphasizing experience in your life when you’re glued to your phone.